About Us

 Melvyn (Mel) Leshinsky is a retired senior partner of Aronson LLC, a certified public accounting firm, located in Rockville, MD, which he joined in 1971 and retired from in 2010.

 During his tenure, Aronson LLC enjoyed unprecedented growth and received many professional and community acknowledgments.
-Aronson’s client base is made up of construction, real estate, government contracting, nonprofit, technology and private industry companies located in the Greater Washington, D.C., Maryland and Virginia.
+Aronson’s client base is made up of construction, real estate, government contracting, nonprofit, technology, and private industry companies located in Greater Washington, D.C., Maryland, and Virginia.

 Mel is a member of the Board of the Institute for Community Initiatives.
 He is also a co-founder of the Chesapeake Center for Youth Development in Baltimore.